korinne/example-spa-worker-hyperdrive/README.md

 1. `docker-compose up -d`
    - Creates container with postgres in it, and seed with the "init.sql" data.
 2. `npm run dev`
+3. If wanting to change the initial SQL script, tear down with `docker-compose down -v`.

+## Testing

+1. `docker-compose up -d`
+2. Run the `docker-compose run --rmf k6 run /scripts/test.js` to get the K6 values.

 ## Deploying